-Who will you approach?
 Who will you consider?
 Remember the main criterion of the letter of recommendation: It must provide a comprehensive and positive evaluation of your abilities and aptitude.
 It should not be surprising that letters from professors are highly valued by admissions committees.
-However, the best letters are written by faculty who know you, from whom you have taken multiple classes and/or have completed substantial projects and/or have recieved very positive evaluations.
+However, the best letters are written by faculty who know you, from whom you have taken multiple classes and/or have completed substantial projects and/or have received very positive evaluations.
 Professors provide insight into your academic competencies and aptitude as well as personality characteristics that may contribute to your potential to succeed in graduate school, such as motivation, conscientiousness, and timeliness.

 Some students include a letter from an employer.
 Letters from employers are useful if you are working in a field that is related to that which you intend to study.
 However, even a letter from an employer in an unrelated field can be useful to your application if he or she discusses skills and competencies that will contribute to your success in graduate school, such as the ability to read and integrate information in order to draw conclusions, lead others, or carry out complex tasks in a timely and competent fashion.
 Essentially it's all about spin -- spinning the material so that it matches what committees are looking for.